LAAS-HRI/uwds3/README.md

  - [x] Give to the robot physical sense of his body by using the simulation engine at runtime and the `/joint_states` topic published by the robot.
  * [x] Compute the view of the scene graph from any pose in the 3d space to latter process with image-based reasoning.
  * [x] Detect, explain and repairs beliefs divergeance by monitoring the view of the human it interact with (called the perspective).
- * [x] Correct small inconsistencies and infer the position of objects beyond the camera field of view by using physical reasoning.
+ * [x] Correct small inconsistencies and infer the position of objects beyond the camera field of view by using physical reasoning and detect tabletop actions by analyzing inconsistency.
- * [ ] [WIP] Reason about occlusion, motion and geometry to detect tabletop actions.
  * [ ] [WIP] Ground verbal expressions with rare/unknown or incomplete words by using fasttext embedding in order to match with current situations or nodes

 More information in the [documentation](https://github.com/LAAS-HRI/uwds3/wiki).